 The Wellcome Trust is an independent, global charitable foundation (registered charity number 210183).
 Like all registered charities in England and Wales, Wellcome is regulated by the Charity Commission.

-The Trust's governing document is our constitution, an updated version of the will of Sir Henry Wellcome.
+Wellcome's governing document is our Constitution, an updated version of the will of Sir Henry Wellcome.

 We take advice and recommendations from committees of subject-matter experts and peer reviewers to make funding decisions on grant applications.
 Individual members of our Board of Governors may, in various circumstances, sit on committees as members or observers.

 The Wellcome Trust was created in 1936 by the will of Sir Henry Wellcome.
 It is now governed by its Constitution.
 The Trust is a charity registered in England and Wales (registration number 210183).
 The sole trustee of the Wellcome Trust is The Wellcome Trust Limited, a company limited by guarantee registered in England (company number 2711000).

 - View the Wellcome Trust's Constitution [PDF 153KB]

 - View the Articles of Association [PDF 156KB]